ROOM: A Physics-Based Continuum Robot Simulator for Photorealistic Medical Datasets Generation: Method

 \subsection{Continuum Robot Modelling}

-The bronchoscope is modelled as a flexible, cable-driven continuum robot with constant curvature bending~\cite{hysteresis_continuum_robots}, as shown in \figref{fig:robot-model}.
-The system has three degrees of freedom matching clinical control interfaces: tendon actuation for bending curvature ($q_1 \in [-0.008, 0.008]$ m), axial rotation determining the bending plane ($q_2 \in \mathbb{R}$ rad), and linear insertion depth ($q_3 \in \mathbb{R}$ m).
+The bronchoscope is modelled as a cable-driven continuum robot using a reduced-order piecewise-constant-strain approximation (\figref{fig:robot-model}).
+The model exposes three DoF aligned with clinical control interfaces: antagonistic tendon differential displacement for bending ($q_1 \in [-0.008, 0.008]~\mathrm{m}$), axial rotation selecting the bending plane ($q_2 \in \mathbb{R}~\mathrm{rad}$), and linear insertion depth ($q_3 \in \mathbb{R}~\mathrm{m}$).